Exciting but challenging times in the world of PV.

-On the research front, there have been many exciting developments:
+On the research front at IEC, there have been many exciting developments:

 - Bill Shafarman and his team have been making steady progress on a new front-wall CuInGaSe2 device structure utilizing sub micron CIGS on a glass TCO superstrate as well as developing a fundamental understanding of the reaction of Cu, In, & Ga precursors in H2Se/H2S.

 - Brian McCandless who leads our program on Cu2ZnSn(S,Se)4 has made significant progress on growing and characterizing the material and electronic properties of single crystals of Cu2ZnSn(S,Se)4 and is now making solar cells on the crystals.

-- Steve Hegedus and his team have fabricated an all back contact c-Si heterojunction device with efficiency over 18% using a low temperature process and is making significant progress on laser fired contacts to an n-type wafer and laser ablation/passivation for the isolation of the p-n fingers.
+- Steve Hegedus and his team have fabricated an all back contact c-Si heterojunction device with efficiency over 20% using a low temperature process and is making significant progress on laser fired contacts to an n-type wafer and laser ablation/passivation for the isolation of the p-n fingers.

 Finally, I want to wish Erten Eser an enjoyable retirement - we will miss your expertise at IEC.